jvue96/Immigrant-Families-Together/README.md

 ![Volunteer Events Page](./images/volunteer_events.jpg "Volunteer Events Page")

 ## Completed Features Listed Below
-* seperate features enabled for admins and volunteers
+* Seperate features enabled for admins and volunteers

 ### ADMINS can:
-- create a case
+- Create a case
-- edit a case
+- Edit a case
-- close a case
+- Close a case
-- search for a case by name or case ID
+- Search for a case by name or case ID
-- view a case and it's information
+- View a case and it's information
-- assign volunteer(s) to case(s)
+- Assign volunteer(s) to case(s)
-- create volunteers or admins
+- Create volunteers or admins
-- view volunteers
+- View volunteers
-- search volunteers
+- Search volunteers
-- view volunteer information
+- View volunteer information

 ### VOLUNTEERS can:
-- view cases they have been assigned to
+- View cases they have been assigned to
-- create notes in a case for admin and other volunteers to see ex) change of address, new doctor(s), new school etc.
+- Create notes in a case for admin and other volunteers to see Ex) change of address, new doctor(s), new school etc.
-- create events within a case for admin and other volunteers to see ex) doctors appointments, court dates, etc.
+- Create events within a case for admin and other volunteers to see Ex) doctors appointments, court dates, etc.

 # Next steps
-- create a feature to gather statistical data. ex) how many families are on the grocery program etc.
+- Create a feature to gather statistical data. ex) How many families are on the grocery program etc.
-- create ability to reset passwords
+- Create ability to reset passwords

 # Developers
 - Juno Vue